kape142/vscode-parsons/README.md

 * Commands to create Parsons problems that can be accessed from the Command Palette (ctrl+shift+P)
     * 'Create Parsons Problem from file' converts the currently open file into a folder which contains the file plus all setup files for a Parsons problem
     * 'Create Parsons Problem from folder' converts the folder which contains the currently open file into a folder for a Parsons problem by creating missing setup files or updating existing ones based on all code files in the folder
-    * 'Export Parsons Problem to file' compiles the folder which contains the currently open file into `.parson` and `.parsondef` files and saves them to the locations specified in `parsonconfig.json`
+    * 'Export Parsons Problem to file' compiles the folder which contains the currently open file into `.parson` and `.parsondef` files and saves them to the location specified in `parsonconfig.json`